The Devil's Novice: Plot summary

 In mid September 1140, Meriet Aspley, the younger son of Leoric Aspley, the lord of Aspley manor, enters the Abbey of Saint Peter and Saint Paul, petitioning to become a monk.
 In October, he has nightmares during which he speaks aloud, waking the entire dortoir.
-The superstitious novices whisper that he is possessed, and nickname him "The Devil's Novice."
+The superstitious novices whisper that he is possessed, and they nickname him "The Devil's Novice."

-The Abbey receives a visit from Canon Eluard, an emissary of Bishop Henry of Winchester, who come to inquire after Peter Clemence, a young cleric in the Bishop's household, who has not returned from a diplomatic mission to Chester.
+The Abbey receives a visit from Canon Eluard, an emissary of Bishop Henry of Winchester, who comes to inquire after Peter Clemence, a young cleric in the bishop's household, who has not returned from a diplomatic mission to Chester.
 Because Clemence was last seen as a guest at Aspley Manor, Eluard questions Meriet, who had tended the guest's horse at the manor.
 The following morning, Leoric had ridden the first mile out with his guest, who was on his way to Whitchurch for his next night's lodging.

 After completing the mission that had been assigned to Clemence, Eluard rides on to urge King Stephen to visit Ranulf, Earl of Chester, and his brother, William of Roumare, at Lincoln, which suggestion is taken up.
 Sheriff Prestcote travels with King Stephen, leaving Hugh Beringar in charge.
 Armed with Meriet's description, Beringar finds Clemence's horse and returns it to the Abbey stables.
 The next morning, Meriet identifies the horse for Beringar, telling the horse's name, Barbary, same name he cried in his sleep.
 Brother Jerome is officious.
 Meriet jumps on Jerome and nearly strangles him, before Cadfael restrains him.
 Meriet is punished by being whipped and kept ten days in a punishment cell.

 Cadfael visits Aspley Manor.
 He meets Meriet's family and neighbours: his favoured elder brother, Nigel; Nigel's betrothed, Roswitha Linde, beautiful and flirtatious; Roswitha's twin brother Janyn, an easygoing man and Nigel's best friend; and Leoric's ward, Isouda Foriet.
 Leoric sheds no light on Meriet's wish to take orders.
 As he leaves, Cadfael meets Isouda Foriet, who provides some useful details about Clemence's visit.
 He also learns that Meriet is in love with his brother's fiancée.
 But Isouda loves Meriet and intends to have him for her own, declaring that Meriet's attachment is a passing fancy, for, she says, Roswitha loves Nigel.
 The pair will marry before Christmas, then live at Leoric Aspley's manor near Newark.